-Skagua, as it is known by the Tlingit, meaning windy place, is used by Chilkoots and Chilkats for hunting and fishing.
+Skaqua or Shgagwéi, as it is known by the Tlingit, a windy place with “white caps on the water,” is used by Chilkoots and Chilkats for hunting and fishing.
 A few of these Native Americans settle in the quieter areas of Smuggler’s Cove, Nahku Bay and Dyea, head of the Chilkoot trail, a centuries-old Indian trading route becoming popular with early prospectors heading into the Yukon.
 In the 1880s, U.S. Navy and Army patrols establish federal presence in the area.

 In June, Skookum Jim, a Tlingit packer from Dyea and Tagish, leads Capt.
 William Moore, a member of Canada’s Ogilvie survey party, over a new pass up the Skaqua river valley.
 It is later named White Pass for the Canadian Interior minister.
 In October, Moore returns with his son, Bernard.
 They lay claim to 160 acres in the valley floor and begin work on a cabin and dock.
 They call the place Mooresville.

 Skagway booms to 8,000 to 10,000 population.
 Daily Alaskan newspaper appears.
 Chamber of commerce and volunteer fire department organize.
-Construction begins in May on White Pass & Yukon Route Railroad after an agreement is secured by Close Brothers of London to purchase Brackett’s road for a right-of-way.
-Unofficial city government forms and allows railroad tracks up Broadway.
+Construction begins in May on White Pass & Yukon Route Railroad.
+Unofficial city government forms and allows railroad tracks up Broadway and in June, railroad backer Close Brothers of London purchases Brackett’s road up the pass.
 First school opens in Union Church in June.
 Criminal element led by Soapy Smith reigns until he is shot and killed by an angry mob led by Frank Reid on July 8, four days after he stood on the podium with Gov. John Brady at Skagway’s first Independence Day celebration.
 U.S. Army, stationed in Dyea, restores order.
 Reid dies from wound and is given a hero’s funeral at the town cemetery on the outskirts of town.
 Spelling changed to Skagway by post office, and most businesses reluctantly follow.
 Townspeople are called Skagwayans.

 City has two more newspapers, the Daily Budget and Alaska Traveler’s Guide.
 Railroad contractor Mike Heney’s crews advance the line to the summit in February and Lake Bennett in July.
 Building boom continues with construction of prominent city structures like Arctic Brotherhood Hall, and McCabe College, which is built on land donated by Capt.
 Moore.
 He builds his own showplace home nearby.
 Some buildings are shipped over from declining Dyea.
 School moves into new building on 11th.
 But the city becomes fire-weary after seven downtown buildings are destroyed in May, and a forest fire destroys Army post near Dyea.
 The troops, most of them black Spanish American War vets, move to Skagway.